 In Grade 7 and 8 our students study a general science course based on the Australian national curriculum which prepares them for the study of IGCSE.
 In Grade 9 and 10 students embark on the IGCSE (Cambridge Board) Science course and can choose to take all three separate sciences as individual subjects (3 IGCSEs) or complete the more general Coordinated Science subject (2 IGCSEs).

-In Grade 11 and 12, as part of the IB Diploma Programme, students can choose to study Chemistry, Biology, Physics (SL or HL), Environmental Systems and Societies or Sports Exercise and Health Science or Computer Science (SL only).
+In Grade 11 and 12, as part of the IB Diploma Programme, students can choose to study Computer Science, Chemistry, Biology or Physics (SL or HL), Environmental Systems and Societies or Sports Exercise and Health Science (SL only).

 Our Approach to Learning